6 Myths About How to Feel Better After Drinking

 This is unequivocally not true.
-Coffee might make you feel more awake, but it has no effect on how quickly your body processes and/or eliminates alcohol from the bloodstream.
-A cold shower has the same nonexistent effect.
+Drinking coffee after drinking alcohol might make you feel more awake, but it has no effect on how quickly your body processes and/or eliminates alcohol from the bloodstream.
+A cold shower after drinking has the same nonexistent effect.
 It may shock your body and make you feel more awake, but your intoxication level and resulting impairment (e.g. slow reaction times, blurred vision, reduced coordination, poor judgement, etc.) will remain the same.

 In short, you’ll just feel more awake — or wet — and either way, still drunk.